 When it comes to ice cream sales, Wall’s has got it licked.
 It has two brands in the global top ten ice cream rankings, sells 40 brands under the Heartbrand logo and delivers happiness in form of ice cream in 52 countries around the world.

-Wall’s has joined forces with happiness expert Richard Layard and Project Everyone to focus on a topic that is missing from many curriculums.
+Wall’s has joined forces with happiness expert and to focus on a topic that is missing from many curriculums.
 Alongside reading, writing and arithmetic, the partners are working to add the subject of happiness to the regular timetable.

 “Happiness is not something that is decided by only your genes or environment,” explains Lord Layard, editor of The World Happiness Report and author of ‘Happiness: Lessons in a new Science’.
 “Nurturing social relationships, connecting with your community, and looking after one’s mental health have all been proven drastically to improve one’s happiness levels,” he says.

 “And, incidentally, they are all things that we that we can be taught to do.”

 Creating happiness that lasts longer than an ice cream